PooriaUsefkhani/local_auth_example/README.md

 BioMetric login

-A simple login app with BioMetric aptions
+A simple login app with BioMetric options

 ## Related